Samuel Partridge: Early career

 He served two terms as high sheriff of Windsor County.

 He moved to New York and engaged in mercantile pursuits at Cold Spring in 1820.

 He moved to Chemung County, New York, in 1830 and to Elmira in 1837 and again engaged in mercantile pursuits.

 Congress

-Partridge was elected as a Democrat to the Twenty-seventh Congress (March 4, 1841 – March 3, 1843).
+Partridge was elected as a Democrat to the Twenty-seventh Congress, serving one term from March 4, 1841 to March 3, 1843.

 Later career and death

 He engaged in agricultural pursuits and the real estate business.

 He died in Elmira, New York, March 30, 1883.

 He was interred in Second Street Cemetery.